SensehacK/dev-cheatsheet/unity/vscode.md

 ## Quirks

-Sometimes the autocomplete, references, Go To Defintion doesnt work.
+Sometimes the autocomplete, references, Go To Definition doesnt work.

 You may need to restart the omnisharp extension, or check to analyse the project again.